The Advantages of Outsourcing Internal Quality Audits

 - Professional and timely reports

-- More cost and time effective, freeing up internal resources
+- More cost and time effective, freeing up internal resources.
+Outsourced internal audits often take much less time to perform with greater effectiveness and efficiency.

 - Management gives greater attention to an outside expert, especially when there are sensitive issues that an inside auditor may be hesitant to address